Welcome to the Tresmeer Parish Council website.

 5. Do not leave drink cans around the fire as the fumes from the aluminium is toxic.

-6. Prior to leaving the fire ensure all flames and embers are fully extinguished.
+6. Ensure all flames and embers are fully extinguished prior to leaving the fire.

 GUIDELINES